webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

       README.md
 ```

 - Config:
   Config file is present here.
-Config file contains all the information related to module, that was provided while creating module, such as, name, description, `is_migratable`, `is sample data available` etc.
+Config file contains all the information related to module, that was provided while creating module.
   And this information can be changed in this config file.

   <img :src="$withBase('/images/module-config-file.png')" alt="module-config-file">